slievr/snowy/README.md

 # snowy
-A rust binary for managing repo semantic versioning
+A cli for managing repo semantic versioning